Andrew and Robyn Leary at Scopes New Zealand have been making Kaleidoscopes for more than 45 years. And loved every minute of it !

 Then, after Andrew had the idea of viewing the interference patterns you see on a soap bubble ( coming from making huge bubbles with the kids ) through a Kaleidoscope, the Scopes became ever more intricate, becoming true works of Mixed Media Art.

-His obsession with symmetry in his favoured 2 mirror Kaleidoscope design meant designing a new patented optic array for the Kaleidoscopes, and this in turn led to some of the most innovative Kaleidoscopes in the world, from the Bubble Scopes to 2 mirror Teleidoscopes, dedicated Outdoor Kaleidoscopes, Kaleidoscopes that respond to Music, and Projecting Music Kaleidoscopes.
+His obsession with symmetry in his favoured 2 mirror Kaleidoscope design meant designing a new patented optic array for the Kaleidoscopes, and this in turn led to some of the most innovative Kaleidoscopes in the world, from the Bubble Scopes to 2 mirror Teleidoscopes and Kaleidoscopes that respond to Music.